All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Zoloft and GLP-1 Medications Interact

 GLP-1 receptor agonists slow gastric emptying, which is a key part of their therapeutic effect.
 Because Zoloft is taken orally, slowed gastric motility could affect the rate at which sertraline is absorbed into the bloodstream.
 The total amount of drug absorbed is unlikely to change significantly, but the time to reach peak levels may be delayed.
-For most patients on a stable Zoloft dose, this is not expected to cause noticeable problems, but it warrants attention during GLP-1 dose escalation.
+For most patients on a stable Zoloft dose, this isn't expected to cause noticeable problems, but it warrants attention during GLP-1 dose escalation.

 Nausea is a common side effect of both medication types.
 GLP-1 agonists cause nausea through their GI effects, while Zoloft causes nausea primarily through central serotonergic activity.
 Patients taking both may experience more pronounced nausea than they would on either drug alone, especially during initial treatment or dose changes.